sappelhoff/usb-to-ttl/docs/index.rst

 :ref:`data-and-scripts`
 ^^^^^^^^^^^^^^^^^^^^^^^

-The data used in the article **"In COM we trust: feasibility of USB based event marking"** as well as the analysis scripts are supplied.
+The data used in the article **"In COM We Trust: Feasibility of USB-Based Event Marking"** as well as the analysis scripts are supplied.
 Additionally, we provide code to reproduce the figures used in the article.

 :ref:`diy-instructions`